novacrazy/thenable/README.md

 ```

-The above example waits for f to resolve in separate thread, while p is set in another thread after one second.
+The above example waits for `f` to resolve in a separate thread, while p is set in another thread after one second.

+## API

+Coming soon.